Quantum agents in the Gym: a variational quantum algorithm for deep Q-learning: Introduction

 The remainder of this paper is structured as follows: in \cref{sec:rl} we give an introduction to RL, followed by a description of our quantum RL model in \cref{sec:qrl}.
-We present numerical results in \cref{sec:numerics} and discuss our findings in \cref{sec:conclusion}.
+We show when recent results for a separation between classical and quantum algorithms for policy-based learning also apply in the case of Q-learning in \cref{sec:separation}.
+In \cref{sec:numerics} we numerically evaluate the performance of our algorithm and compare it to a classical approach, and finally discuss our findings in \cref{sec:conclusion}.
+The full code that was used to perform the numerical experiments in this work can be found on Github \cite{quantum_agents_code}.